nodejitsu/handbook/content/features/webops.md

 Nodejitsu in the sidebar.
 The red and green dots prefixed before their names indicate if your applications are started or stopped.

-As you can see in the screenshot above, our application `http-server` is currently stopped.
+As you can see in the screen shot above, our application `http-server` is currently stopped.
 We can start it clicking the **start** button in the application control menu bar.